Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay gap in Western Germany: Discussion

 \section{Discussion}

-This paper outlines three distinct approaches to the mediating mechanisms of social disparities, each illustrated by representative target estimands.
+This article has outlined three distinct approaches to the mediating mechanisms of social disparities, each illustrated by representative target estimands.
 Approach 1 focuses on causal mediation to investigate the mechanisms underlying a social disparity.
 Approaches 2 and 3 assess the effects of hypothetical manipulations of mediators: Approach 2 on the exposure-induced disparity, and Approach 3 on the actual observed disparity.
-Approaches 1 and 2 involve constructing causal effects for both the mediators and the social exposure.
-This means that interventions target not only mediators but also the exposure.
-This can be challenging when defining interventions on the exposure is difficult, such as when the exposure is a complex or non-manipulable construct like gender or race.
-In these cases, Approach 3, which does not involve interventions on the exposure, may offer more clearly defined target quantities.
-For other exposure variables such as membership of an educational group or social organization, interventions on the exposure may be less challenging to conceptualize such that Approaches 1 or 2 could be viable options.
+As such, both approaches are policy-relevant for identifying potential intervention targets to reduce social disparities \citep{Jackson, Moreno_2021_emulate_target}.
+Approaches 1 and 2 entail the construction of causal effects of the social exposure, which imply hypothetical interventions on the exposure.
+However, when the exposure is a complex or non-manipulable construct, such as gender or race, defining meaningful interventions on the exposure becomes challenging.
+In such instances, Approach 3, which does not entail the manipulation of the exposure, may offer more clearly defined target quantities.
+With regard to other exposure variables, such as membership of an educational group or social organization, causal effects of the exposure may be less challenging to conceptualize, thereby rendering Approaches 1 or 2 viable options.
 Regarding the strength of the required conditions, Approach 1 is the most demanding.
-Natural (in)direct effects are key measures in the context of mediation analysis \citep{nguyen_clarifying_2021, Pearl2001}.
-However, they rely on strong identification assumptions, including cross-world assumptions, which are often violated in multiple-mediator settings.
+In the context of mediation analysis, the key measures for causal mechanisms are typically natural (in)direct effects \citep{nguyen_clarifying_2021, Pearl2001}.
+However, these measures rely on strong identification assumptions, including cross-world assumptions, which are often violated in multiple-mediator settings.
 Alternative indirect effect measures, including interventional indirect effects, may fail to capture the pathways under scrutiny \citep[][]{Miles_2023}.
 A novel approach to mediation has recently been proposed by \citet{Diaz_nonagency_2023}, showing promise for future research on the mechanisms of social disparities.
 This approach enables the identification and estimation of the strength of causal mediating mechanisms, even in the presence of exposure-induced mediator-outcome confounders.
 The proposed path-specific effects are based on non-agency interventions, a useful concept for non-manipulable exposures.
 Moreover, these effects are zero when no mediating mechanism exists, thus satisfying the path-specific sharp null criteria.